+In 2013, I ran an interesting experiment: using Linux on my production machine instead of Windows.
 "Why would anyone want to do that?" you may ask.

 Second and more personal reason, throwing away stuff makes me feel guilty.
-Planned obsolescence is my bane, because I feel the draw of new & shiny like everybody else, but disposing a fully functional PC would make me feel like an irresponsible child.
+Planned obsolescence is my bane, because I feel the draw of new & shiny like everybody else, but disposing a fully functional PC would have made me feel like an irresponsible child.
 (Keep in mind that when I *do * must get rid of something to save space in our tiny Tokyo flat, I actually give it away through free ads just to avoid the moral burden of waste...).

 On the other hand...
 "As far as I'm concerned the latest version, Linux Mint 15, Olivia, is now not merely the best Linux desktop, it's the best desktop operating system of all."
 "Cinnamon, which is the Mint interface I chose to review (...) is designed for power-users who already know how to use a WIMP-style desktop.
 A Windows XP or 7 user who's never touched Linux in their life will find Mint Cinnamon far more user-friendly than Metro."